vgskye/shinkansen/README.md

 `minivan` is for people writing [jaredlll08/MultiLoader-Template](https://github.com/jaredlll08/MultiLoader-Template) -style mods who need something to fill out the compilation classpath on their `Common`/`Xplat` subproject, but don't need much else.
 Traditionally, this is done with the excellent [VanillaGradle](https://github.com/SpongePowered/VanillaGradle/) project.

-However, VanillaGradle is a more general project, and `minivan` is designed specifically for the needs of Fabric and Forge modders. `minivan` does not download assets/natives, does not contain a `runClient`/`runServer` task, and does not contain a nice decompiler, under the expectation that your Fabric and Forge projects already have everything you need there.
+However, VanillaGradle is a more general project, and `minivan` is designed specifically for the needs of Fabric and Forge modders. `minivan` does not download assets/natives, does not contain a `runClient`/`runServer` task, and does not contain a nice decompiler, under the expectation that your Fabric and Forge projects already have everything you need.
+This allows minivan to be simple and fast, and leaves your workspace free from extraneous copies of e.g. Minecraft assets.

+`minivan` also does not perform reobfuscation; any code built against `minivan`ned-minecraft dependencies will be compiled and published with names as they appear in your IDE.

 # Usage